-A few years later, I started my career at France’s most exciting start-up, Gemplus (or, as it’s now known, Gemalto).
+A few years later, I started my career at France’s most exciting start-up, Gemplus (then known as Gemalto, and now – Thales – See below 5).
 As a member of the sales team, I’ve visited all sorts of countries and continents, meeting a diverse range of customers.
 I learned to listen to and respect the customer voice as my first and deepest market insight.
-I remember attending one conference in Cannes where the charismatic speaker, Mauro Sentinelli, MD of Telecom Italia (which created the prepaid SIM concept in 1996 in Italy, while TMN in Portugal created prepaid subscriptions a year before) and then Chairman of the GSM Association, stated “the SIM is the dash”.
+I remember attending one conference in Cannes where the charismatic speaker, Mauro Sentinelli, MD of Telecom Italia (which created the prepaid SIM concept in 1996 in Italy, while TMN in Portugal created prepaid subscriptions a year before – he passed away in 2020) and then Chairman of the GSM Association, stated “the SIM is the dash”.

 3. Innovate, succeed, or fail fast

 Innovation has been a defining characteristic of the telecom and SIM industries.
 At Thales, it’s key to everything we do.
 But finding the ideal compromise between creative ideas and valuable business concepts can be complex.